 As part of the Accessible Buildings Program (ABP) delivery model, works can be undertaken through different methods based on the project scope, cost, and complexity.

-In most instances, works are managed and delivered through the (VSBA).
-Either a building contractor or an ABP Project Manager (Consultant) is appointed to oversee the project and be the point of contact for the school and community.
+In most instances, works are managed and delivered through the Victorian School Building Authority .
+Either a building contractor or an ABP project manager (consultant) is appointed to oversee the project and be the point of contact for the school and community.
 Their role may also include:

-- visiting the school to develop a scope of works and a cost estimate and prioritises works to accommodate the specific needs in the application
+- visiting the school to develop a scope of works and a cost estimate and prioritising works to accommodate the specific needs in the application

 - briefing the school and community on the proposed amenity modifications

-- managing project operations including site access arrangements, contractor claims and advice, coordinating the completion and handover process, and notifying the Department’s Asset Management System (Atrium) regarding the facility modifications
+- managing project operations including site access arrangements, contractor claims and advice, coordinating the completion and handover process, and updating the Asset Management Information System (AIMS) with information about the facility modifications.